Last updated on September 12, 2023

 Examples of some open-ended questions:

+Now that we’re all on the same page in the kind of questions to ask, let’s discuss the ways to analyze it.
 Analyzing survey data can be an overwhelming task, but with the right approach, it’s possible to extract meaningful insights from customer feedback and develop actionable strategies for improvement.
-One such tool is Lumoa, a customer feedback analysis platform that simplifies the process and offers a range of analysis methods.

 In this section, we’ll explore some of the most common techniques used to analyze survey results, all of which can be easily performed using Lumoa.
 We’ll also provide screenshots from the Lumoa platform to give you a visual understanding of how these techniques work in practice.